 This is a cross-sectional quantitative study with a convenience sample, conducted with parents or guardians of children, aiming to assess the difficulties in performing regular oral hygiene practices and the barriers encountered during dental care for patients with Autism Spectrum Disorder (ASD).

 The research was conducted online through the support group "Interactive Group of Efficient Parents" (GIPE).
-The study population consisted of parents or guardians of children aged between 3 and 10 years, with a confirmed diagnosis of ASD, who participate in this support group located in Montes Claros, Minas Gerais, Brazil.
+The study population consisted of parents or guardians of children aged between 3 and 10 years, with a confirmed diagnosis of ASD, who participated in this support group located in Montes Claros, Minas Gerais, Brazil.
 The convenience sample comprised 39 parents or guardians, based on the average number of active participants in the group.

 Inclusion criteria included: parents or guardians aged 18 years or older, participants of the GIPE group from Montes Claros – MG, who agreed to participate in the study by signing the Informed Consent Form (ICF).
 Exclusion criteria were: parents or guardians lacking the intellectual capacity to respond to the research instruments, those whose child did not have a confirmed ASD diagnosis issued by a healthcare professional, or whose child had other neuropsychomotor developmental disorders in addition to ASD.